Seattle Counseling for Children and Adolescents

-Adopted children may benefit from counseling in order to develop closer connections with their families, and to develop functional family skills and behaviors versus the kinds of survival skills they may have depended on in prior settings (orphanage, foster care, birth family).
+Adopted children may benefit from counseling in order to develop closer connections with their families, and to develop functional family skills and behaviors versus the kinds of survival skills they may have depended on in prior settings.
 These children may need to process grief and loss related to the many changes in their short lives.
 They may need help forming a healthy sense of identity, or exploring cross-cultural issues.
 They often need help making sense of their own complex backgrounds and putting their life stories in a comprehensible order.
 Therapy with these children and their families will likely include a variety of interventions and techniques, including addressing family dynamics, building skills for self-management, narrative work, art and play therapy techniques, somatic therapy techniques, cognitive behavioral therapy and EMDR.
 We work together to develop healthy attachment, regulation, and competency.

 Counseling for School-Aged Children

 In my work with school-aged children and teens I generally start by meeting with parents for as many sessions as it takes to establish an understanding of the family, the child’s history and the parents’ concerns.
 Depending on the age of the child and the unique circumstances I may then meet for sessions with the child and parents together or with the child alone.
 If attachment issues are a focus, parents will continue to be involved in the sessions.
 Additional parent sessions will be scheduled separately to go over the initial assessment & treatment plan, update parents on treatment progress, and address any new concerns as the treatment proceeds.